txrun/snake-tutorial/README.md

 }
 ```

-Ok, to clear up two things - why the number 79?, and why only one of the coordinate value pair is checked?
-Well the answer to first question - remember we use cells of size 10?
-So if the head.x has value 79 it means it is at position 79x10 = 790 of the canvas, and the next value of head.x =80 is at 800th pixel of the canvas(remember our canvas size is 800x400?).
+Ok, to clear up two things - why the number 79? and why only one of the coordinate value pair is checked?
+Well, the answer to first question - remember we use cells of size 10?
+So if the head.x has value 79 it means it is at position 79x10 = 790 of the canvas, and the next value of head.x =80 is at the 800th pixel of the canvas(remember our canvas size is 800x400?).
 The answer to the second question as to why only a single value of the coordinate pair is checked - simple mathematics, or in this case geometry!
 The snake is moving across the horizontal axis here which means y-value of the coordinate pair remains same.
-Similarly, for when the snake is moving across the vertical axes x-value of the coordinate pair remains the same.
+Similarly, for when the snake is moving along the vertical axes x-value of the coordinate pair remains the same.
 So, the code for the snake to wrap around while it moves in the up direction will be -

 ```
 if (head.y < 0) {